What is Cross-Merchandising?

 - Ready-made solutions.

 This technique involves the formation of sets that visually demonstrate the combination of several goods.
-In a clothing store it can be a mannequin dressed in a jacket, scarf and hat, which stimulates the buyer to buy the whole set.
+In a clothing store, it can be a mannequin dressed in a jacket, scarf, and hat, which stimulates the buyer to buy the whole set.

 How to Control the Effectiveness of Cross-Merchandising?

-Controlling the effectiveness of cross-merchandising requires accurate evaluation: it is important to compare the level of sales before the introduction of joint layout and after it.
+Controlling the effectiveness of cross-merchandising requires accurate evaluation: it is important to compare the level of sales before the introduction of the joint layout and after it.
 This allows you to identify how well the selected products complement each other and what changes should be made.

 Looking for a service to create planograms?